 If you can’t clear your mind, focus your attention on an object like a lit candle or a fountain.
 As you watch the object, try to change what you observe about it.
 As you focus, the outside world should slip away and you should feel your stress levels sink.
 When your mind begins to clear, you can focus clearly on removing stress from your system.

-These relaxing tapes can help direct your focus to a particular topic.
-They may also help tell you what to imagine or what to focus on, which can help guide your meditation.
-If you are a person with a very active mind, then these kinds of meditations are helpful because they tell you what to think deeply on.
+These relaxing guided meditations can help direct your focus on a specific object.
+Guided meditations will narrate instructions for you to follow, such as what to imagine or what to focus on.
+Listening to a soothing voice guide the attention of your mind can really help your meditation.
+If you are a person with a very active mind, then these kinds of meditations can be really helpful because your mind and consciousness have a specific voice or sound to focus on, rather than drifting off constantly.

 The point of meditation is not so much how you perform it, but what results you get.
 Meditation can increase your ability to stay focused, reduce your stress levels and improve your awareness of yourself and others.
 In short, meditation has the potential to vastly improve the quality of your life.